 Nubia explains that she wanted to create an inclusive sisterhood of women from all backgrounds with various hair textures.
 This is so that any curly girl would have someone to look up to.

 Too often we see the same curl patterns or textures in mainstream media which tells us that the problem is YOU or YOUR hair type.

 Nubia emphasizes that it’s never you, it’s your haircut!

 She ends the session by stating that it is our obligation and duty to society to build a stronger community and to make every curly girl feel proud of themselves and how they look.

 Rezo Cut Transformations

-I hope this guide has given you a better insight into what the Rezo cut is and why it is one of the best curly haircuts on the market!
+I hope this guide gives you a better insight into what the Rezo cut is and why it is one of the best curly haircuts on the market!

 Don’t forget to follow Nubia on Instagram and good luck with your curly hair journey!

 Disclaimer: This site is not intended to provide professional or medical advice.
 All of the content on LovedByCurls.com is for informational purposes only.
 All advice should be followed at your own discretion.
 Ingredients may change at any time so always check the product label before using.
 Check our full disclaimer policy here.